Skip to content

 In case output_type is "dict", returns a dictionary in the format {availability_type: {availability_subtype: {attribute: value, ...}, ...}, ...}

-In case output_type is "DataFrame", returns a DataFrame with the following format: index = MultiIndex[availability_type_name, name], columns = [attribute, ...]
+In case output_type is "DataFrame", returns a pandas DataFrame with the following format: index = MultiIndex[availability_type_name, name], columns = [attribute, ...]

 """